xtclang/xvm/README.md

 You can also combine the above flags, and use all other standard Gradle flags, like "--stacktrace", and so on.

+### Tasks

+To see the list of available tasks for the XDK build, use:

+    ./gradlew tasks

+#### Versioning and Publishing XDK artifacts

+* Use "publishLocal" to publish an XDK build to the local Maven repository and a build specific repository directory.
+* Use "publishRemote" to publish and XDK build to the xtclang organization package repo on GitHub (a GitHub token with permissions is required).
+* Use "publish" to run both of the above tasks.

+*Note*: At the moment Publications have some raciness due to Gradle issues, so they will warn or abort, if you do not also run then with the "--no-parallel" flag.

+The version of the current XDK build is currently defined in the version catalog file located at "gradle/libs.versions.toml".

+The version of the XTC plugin needs to be same as the version of the XDK being built.
+This is a constraint that will be relaxed in the future, but right now, we use them to verify that rapidly release plugin versions work together with their XDK release.
+If you just use the XDK repository, the plugin and any other artifacts will be resolved as included builds, so it doesn't matter if there is version skew (except for sanity checks), when things are being tested.

+* Use "bumpProjectVersion" to change the version catalog to update to the next patch version.
+* Use "bumpProjectVersionToSnapshot" to change the version catalog to update to the next path version, setting the version suffix to "-SNAPSHOT", which is the preferred version for any unreleased code.
+Typically the release process uploads and tags an XDK shipment and an XTC Plugin shipment.
+After publishing a release and its artifacts, the master branch should be updated to use a snapshot version.
+I.e. if we release XDK v1.0.2, the next change in the master branch should change the version of the XDK and the XTC Plugin to XDK v1.0.3-SNAPSHOT.

+*TODO*: In the future we will also support tagging and publishing releases on GitHub, using JReleaser.

 ## Bleeding Edge for Developers